Artist Statement

 The honest craftswoman

 Her work exudes an honesty, simplicity and practicality, with a great respect for her repurposed tools – knife and fork, cheap brush, grandma’s old rolling pin and tea strainer for making glaze and slip.
 Her studio, the erstwhile laundry room is busy, creatively chaotic with half-finished forms, things that need hooks, wire, rods, piles of something waiting to happen - a board for white clay, one for crank type stoneware, and one for messy black clay which gets everywhere.
 She recycles everything – the clay from pieces not fired, or not good enough to sell, packaging, fabrics to make patterns and imprints.
-She desires to share her work to audiences, but very specifically to sell her work to buyers.
-Like that she can continue to be self-sufficient, with then the ability to make more and create space!
+She wants to share her work and knowledge to audiences, but very specifically to sell her work to buyers.
+She can then continue to be self-sufficient, as well as create space to make more work!

 The work: simplicity versus detail